 Semester Study Abroad

-A variant of the CDP is available to students who wish to pursue one semester abroad in Year Three in any of Yale-NUS College’s Student Exchange Programme (SEP)
+A variant of the CDP is available to students who wish to pursue one semester abroad in Year Three in any of Yale-NUS College’s study abroad partners (more info here

-partners.
-This would occur during Year 3, Semester 2.
+) partners.
+This would occur anytime during Year 2, Semester 2 to Year 3, Semester 2.

-A typical Semester Abroad student will have to continue to take 4 courses at the overseas institution that will be recognised as contributing to his/her Major or elective requirements at Yale-NUS College.
-The two Common Curriculum courses (Historical Immersion and Current Issues) will then be taken in Semester 1 of Year 3 and 4.
+A typical Semester Abroad student will have to continue to take a full load of courses at the overseas institution that will be recognised as contributing to his/her Major or elective requirements at Yale-NUS College.
+The two Common Curriculum courses (Historical Immersion and Current Issues) will then be taken in Semester 1 of Year 3 or 4.

 Degree Completion Timelines